 In the village of Fleurie, the classic Auberge du Cep restaurant is at the top of its game.
 Situated at a mountain pass that overlooks the Morgon vineyards, Auberge du Col de Truges in Villié Morgon is the place for both A-plus local food and an amazing view.
-And, in the hilltop hamlet of Ville-sur-Jamioux, Auberge de la Place Eric et Claudie celebrates traditional cuisine, with tables that line the village street in warm seasons.
+And, in the hilltop hamlet of Ville-sur-Jarnioux, Auberge de la Place Eric et Claudie celebrates traditional cuisine, with tables that line the village street in warm seasons.

 Where to Stay

 Auberge du Paradis in Saint-Amour-Bellevue offers modern rooms and an upmarket restaurant serving food from French family recipes.
 In Romanèche-Thorins, Hôtel les Maritonnes Parc & Vignoble is set in a park and has a fine-dining restaurant.
 For those who prefer to stay in town, the Best Western Plus Hotel Plaisance in Villefranche-sur-Saône is a straightforward spot in the capital of Beaujolais.

 Visit in May, when the fruit trees are in bloom and last year’s Beaujolais has just been bottled.